Find connections in your community!

 Interested in attending Oneonta Day Habilitation?

-Day Hab Without Walls (DHWOW)
+Go Zone, Day Hab Without Walls (DHWOW)

-The Go Zone reflects Springbrook’s commitment to education and community engagement in inclusive spaces where everyone can thrive.
+In partnership with SUNY Oneonta, the Go Zone reflects Springbrook’s commitment to education and community engagement in inclusive spaces where everyone can thrive.
 Individuals who participate in the Go Zone engage in various campus opportunities, including

-- Build meaningful community connections and life experiences
+• Build community and meaningful life experiences

-- Immerse themselves in real-world, purpose-driven learning
+• Engage in real-world, purpose-driven learning